Configure hunt objects — 3D mode

 Set Experience Mode to 3D First

-Select the 3D asset
+Select the 3D model file

-Review the optional 3D settings
+Review the optional visual settings

 Add the interaction and save

-Choose the interaction model that fits the object:
+Choose the interaction that fits the object:

 What a good 3D object includes